TScom-dew/atm_simulator_system/README.md

 Feel free to open an issue or connect with me.

 ---

-## 👨‍💻 Author
-**Ashlok Kumar**
+## 👥 Maintainers & Contributors

+This project is built and maintained by the community for peer learning.

 ---

-⭐ If you like this project, consider giving it a star!
+⭐ If you support this mission, consider giving this repository a star!

-Thank you for seeing my repository!
+Thank you for exploring our ecosystem! 🚀
-Made with love 💕💕💕...
 ________________________________________